uniflow-kt/uniflow-kt/README.md

 }
 ```

-### StateFlow: several state updates from one action
+### StateFlow: multiple state updates from one action

+When you need to publish several states from one action function, then you can't use one of the function above.
+Use the `stateFlow` action builder to let you publish states when needed, with `setState()` function:

 ```kotlin
 // push state updates